On the Fourier analytic structure of the Brownian graph: It o calculus

 \begin{lemma}[It\={o}'s lemma] Let $X_t$ be an It\=o drift-diffusion process and $f : \R \to \R$ twice differentiable.
 Then $f(X_t)$ is an It\=o drift-diffusion process such that $\P$ almost surely for any $T \geq 0$ we have

 \end{lemma}

-It\={o}'s lemma in this form was given in this pathwise form in \cite[Theorem 3.3]{KS}.
-By using the definition of complex valued stochastic integral, we can also write a complex valued It\=o's lemma as follows:
+It\={o}'s lemma was given in this pathwise form in \cite[Theorem 3.3]{KS}.
+By using the definition of the complex valued stochastic integral, we can also obtain a complex valued It\=o's lemma as follows:

-\begin{lemma}[Complex It\={o}'s lemma] Let $X_t$ be a It\=o drift-diffusion process and $f : \R \to \C$ twice differentiable.
+\begin{lemma}[Complex It\={o}'s lemma] Let $X_t$ be an It\=o drift-diffusion process and $f : \R \to \C$ twice differentiable.
 Then $f(X_t)$ is an It\=o drift-diffusion process such that for $\P$ almost surely for any $T \geq 0$ we have

 \end{lemma}

 \begin{proof} We can write $f = f_1 + if_2$ for real valued twice differentiable $f_1,f_2 : \R \to \R$.
 Then the derivatives $f' = f_1' + if_2'$ and $f'' = f_1'' + if_2''$.
 Moreover, by It\=o's lemma (Lemma \ref{lma:ito}) we obtain for each $j = 1,2$ that